-The above table is based on 7,650,165 shares outstanding as of March 31, 2017 and excludes as of May 31, 2017 (i) 1,950,148 shares issuable upon conversion of the 8% Notes, (ii) 1,670,122 shares issuable upon conversion of the May 2018 Notes, (iii) 1,588,115 shares of common stock issuable upon exercise of warrants at a weighted average price of \$4.05 (including 501,039 shares issuable upon the exercise of warrants having an exercise price of \$2.49 per share) and (iv) 516,342 shares of common stock issuable upon exercise of stock options granted pursuant to our existing equity incentive plans at a weighted average price of \$6.29.
+The above table is based on 7,626,945 shares outstanding as of December 31, 2016 and excludes, as of that date (i) 2,444,179 shares issuable upon conversion of our Series A Preferred Stock, (ii) 482,550 shares issuable upon conversion of our 8% Notes, (iii) 840,276 shares issuable upon exercise of warrants and (iv) 636,342 shares issuable upon exercise of stock options granted pursuant to our existing equity incentive plans.
+In addition, it does not include shares issuable upon convertible securities issued subsequent to December 31, 2016.
 Moreover, to the extent that any outstanding options or warrants are exercised, new options are issued under our existing equity incentive plans, or we otherwise issue additional shares of common stock in the future, at a price less than the public offering price, there will be further dilution to new investors.

-If the underwriters' over-allotment option is exercised in full, the dilution to new investors in the offering will be \$0.67 per share.
+If the underwriters' over-allotment option is exercised in full, the dilution to new investors in the offering will be \$• per share.